eecs230/lab6/README.md

 3. Currently, `Student::compute_gpa()` is not implemented.
 Finish the implementation and verify that the function works correctly.
 Verify that `Miguel has gpa of 3.0`.

-4. Add an **invariant** in the `Catalog` struct that ensures all students and courses are in CAESAR, before an Enrollment involving the student or course is added to CAESAR.
+4. Add an **invariant** in `Catalog::add_enrollment()` that ensures a student and course are in CAESAR, before an Enrollment involving the student or course is added to CAESAR.
    If this **invariant** is not met, call `cerr<< [your message here]`.

 ## Extension